top of page

 Teeth

 Scissor bite.
-Undershot or overshot bite is a major fault.
+An undershot or overshot bite is a fault.
 Crowding teeth in miniatures is a fault.

 ForeQuarters